quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Given a specific combination of parameters, the y-axis denotes the fraction of 100 trials in which the simulated mutator allele could be detected at a significance threshold of p = 0.05 (for IHD) or at an alpha of $\frac{0.05}{7}$ (for QTL mapping).
 Shaded areas indicate the standard deviation of that fraction across 100 simulations.
 ](images/fig-power-comparison.png){#fig:ihd_vs_qtl_power tag="1-figure supplement 2" width=8.5in}

 ![
-**Comparing the power of cosine distance and chi-square statistics in the inter-haplotype distance method.**
-In each of 100 trials, we simulated genotypes at 1,000 biallelic loci on a toy population of 50 haplotypes as follows.
-At every locus on every haplotype, we drew a single floating point value from a uniform distribution $[0, 1)$.
-If that value was less than or equal to 0.5, we set the allele to be "A"; otherwise, we set the allele to be "B".
-In each trial, we also simulated *de novo* germline mutations on the population of haplotypes, such that at a single locus $g_i$, we augmented the rate of the specified mutation type by the specified effect size (an effect size of 1.5 indicates a 50% increase in the mutation rate) on haplotypes carrying "A" alleles.
-We then applied the inter-haplotype distance method, using either cosine distance or chi-square statistics to compare aggregate mutation spectra at each marker.
-In each trial, we asked if the adjusted cosine distance or chi-square statistic at locus $g_i$ was greater than expected by chance.
-Given a specific combination of parameters, the y-axis denotes the fraction of 100 trials in which the simulated mutator allele could be detected at a significance threshold of p = 0.05.
-Shaded areas indicate the standard deviation of that fraction across 100 simulations.
-](images/fig-distance-method-comparison.png){#fig:cosine_vs_chisquare tag="1-figure supplement 3" width=8.5in}

-![
 **Results of inter-haplotype distance scans using BXDs with *B* alleles at the chromosome 4 locus.**